qihongl/learn-hippo/docs/paper_task_encoding/RESULTS.md

 encoding, and target-memory removal reduced it to 0.6010.
 This is a positive three-seed development result, not confirmation.
 Two selected-cell trajectories had large earlier excursions, and each cosine cell retained a wrong solution in one seed.
-The selected cell therefore advances unchanged to ten fresh seeds.
+The selected cell therefore advanced unchanged to ten fresh seeds.

+That locked replication failed.
+Across fresh seeds 980--989, mean endpoint probability was 0.7656 (SD 0.4084), below 0.80, and only six seeds passed the full individual rule rather than the required eight.
+Two seeds ended near zero, one at 0.6824, and one at 0.9742 but failed the final-five stability rule.
+Mean DM reward was nevertheless 0.7261 versus 0.6031 for never and 0.6274 for random encoding;
+target-memory removal reduced it to 0.6013.
+The learner reliably acquired useful episodic information selection, but not reliable event-boundary selectivity.

 Constraining encoding probability to increase with accumulated observed-feature and query progress did not help.
 With the otherwise selected credit and curriculum